SUSE/supportutils-plugin-ha-sap/README.md

 # Project status:

-This project is currenlty development, there are not any ready to use pkgs.
+This project is currently released to SLE12 and SLE15 Codestream.

 # Install, rpm and release:

+Released rpms can be found in the official repositories.

-For rpms pkg have look here:
+For development related rpms pkg have a look here:

 - devel: https://build.opensuse.org/package/show/network:ha-clustering:Unstable/supportutils-plugin-ha-sap